Robert-Nickel/lightbulb-learning/lambdas/commitOpenQuestionLambda/README.md

 ## sbt project compiled with Scala 3

+This Lambda is invoked, when a user commits an open question

 ### Assembly
 You can assemble the Scala 3 code to a jar by using `sbt assembly`